osbornemj/text2bib/README.md

 - Convert the reference by uploading a file that contains it to the main public page.
 - As an administrator, you will see a link above the resulting conversion "Format result for Examples Seeder".
 Click that link, which creates an appropriate entry in a new window/tab.
 - Copy the code into the `ExampleSeeder` to make it the last example in the array.
-- Run ```php artisan db:seed EaxmpleSeeder```.
+- Go to the Admin page for Examples and click "Run seeder".
-- Go to the Admin page and click "Examples".
-The new example will be at the top of the page.
+- The new example will be at the top of the page.
 Click the "verbose" link under the example.
 - Modify the code so that the example is converted correctly.
 - Check that all other examples are still converted correctly, by clicking the link "Check all conversions" on the Examples page.